Connections-Business-Directory/Connections/readme.txt

 Many bug fixes throughout.
 This is a highly recommended update.

 = 0.7.3.7 =
-Potentially fixes issues with mutlisite installs..
+Potentially fixes issues with mutlisite installs.

+= 0.7.4 =
+A lot of code cleanup and tweaking.
+Add new feature to be able to filter by initial character on the Connections : Manage admin page.